 - Cosmic Ray detectors

 Some of these projects were decades-long and required thinking and learning outside the box.
-Some were successful others were not so the study of the brain seems like a natural for me.
+Some were successful others were not.
+The study of the brain seems like a natural for me.
 This section collects my study on the operation of the neurons in the brain to answer this question:

 What process in the brain allows us to participate in the moment ?